Pebble Accretion

 where $\Theta$ is the gravitational focusing factor.
-The corresponding expression in \fg{regimes} only keeps the part including $\Theta$ and is written in Hill units where $Gm=3R_Hv_H^2$ and $v_H = R_H \Omega$.
+The corresponding expression in \fg{regimes} only keeps the part including $\Theta$ and is written in Hill units where $Gm=3R_Hv_H^2$ and $v_H = R_H \Omega_K$.
 This ``Safronov focusing'' is central to many studies about planetesimal accretion where $\Delta v$ arises from the eccentricity of the planetesimal bodies.
-In the pebble case $\Delta v$ is given by \eq{vdrift} and independent of planet mass.
+Safronov focusing for pebbles (i.e, the bottom triangle in \fg{regimes}) has $\Delta v$ given by \eq{vdrift}.

 We refer to pebbles with $\tau_s>1$ as \hbindex{large pebbles}.
 By definition, large pebbles have stopping times longer than an orbital time and do not generally obey the settling condition.
 Nevertheless, for not too large $\tau_s$ accretion can still proceed and in fact be dominated by settling (\fg{mosaic}d).
 While most particles get ejected from the Hill radius \textit{some} fail to escape the Hill radius to settle towards the planet.
 The efficiency of this \textit{probabilistic settling} decreases with $\tau_s^{-1}$.
 This implies that ballistic accretion, which operates in the 2D equivalent of \eq{mdot-bal3d} will gradually overtake settling at $\tau_s \sim \sqrt{R_h/R}$.
 The transition is gradual; both accretion types co-exists for $\tau_s>1$ particles (as illustrated in \fg{mosaic}d).